Posted on May 10, 2019 Updated on July 31, 2020

 They were unconcerned with my presence. ~Vic

-This entry was posted in Photography, Thoughts and tagged 2015, august 19, deer, family of deer, leisurely stroll, potd, unconcerned.
+This entry was posted in Photography, Picture of the Day, Thoughts and tagged 2015, august 19, deer, family of deer, leisurely stroll, potd, unconcerned.

 Great scene.
 I saw some in our backwoods yesterday.

 I was shocked.
 I’m in my truck, heading north and…there they are.
 It’s broad daylight and they could care less.
 We have them in the front yard every night.
 And, I just got tagged (read: bitten) by a tick two days ago.
 Thanks, deer! *frowning*

 Oh I hate ticks.
 Especially the small seed ticks.

 We had a one legged deer that we would see every year for around 3 years.
 She got around fine.